stashed/docs/docs/guides/latest/auto-backup/workload.md

 **Create StatefulSet:**

 We are going to create a StatefulSet with 3 replicas.
-We will configure the StatefulSet to generate sample data in each replica.
+We are going to configure the StatefulSet to generate sample data in each replica.

 Below is the YAML of the StatefulSet that we are going to create,